ItsArtyomka/ItsArtyomka/README.md

    <img src="https://img.shields.io/badge/Currently Learning-orange" width="115"/>
 </div>

-- Learning about DataBases and SQL Stuff.
+- Learning about SQL and PostgreSQL via learning how to use DBeaver.

 <!--- Contacts Section --->
 ## Network with me...